Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Worked Examples: Masses and Mixings from the Chain

 The Suppression Rule gives the exponent $p_{ij}$ from the FN charges.
 To connect this to the chain diagram in Fig.~\ref{fig:chain}, each charge must be decomposed into flavon insertions at the chain endpoints.
 Since the flavon carries unit $\Z_9$ charge, each insertion contributes $1/9$ to the exponent and falls into one of three hop types with charges $(1,2,4)\;\mathrm{mod}\;9$:

 Table~\ref{tab:hops} shows the hop decompositions for the diagonal mass-ratio exponents.
 The third-generation entries require no endpoint flavon insertions ($N=0$); the first-generation entries require the most, reflecting the depth of the mass hierarchy.
+The common internal factor $\e^{7/9}$ [Eq.~\eqref{eq:Yb-tb}] cancels in every within-sector ratio but survives in the inter-sector ratio $m_t/m_b$, where it fixes $\tan\beta$ [Eq.~\eqref{eq:tanb-tb}].

 The ``Total'' column is the full Yukawa suppression $\e^{(A_i+7+B_j)/9}$ as read off from the chain diagram in Fig.~\ref{fig:chain}; the ``$\e^p$'' column divides out the common internal factor $\e^{7/9}\simeq 0.27$ to give the mass ratio relative to the third generation.
 For quarks, $A_i$ and $B_j$ are integers, so integer hop decompositions always exist.
 The entrance suppression $\e^{A_i/9}$ is the same for up and down quarks of the same generation (since both share $Q(Q_i)$), while the exit suppressions $\e^{B_j/9}$ differ between the two sectors.
 For charged leptons, the charges lie on the $1/6$ sublattice, so both $A_i$ and $B_j$ can be half-integers; the hop decomposition into integer flavon insertions then requires the full $\Z_{18}$ chain structure of the lepton sector~\cite{LeptonLattice}, where the relevant integer is $18\,p$ rather than $9\,p$ ($18p = 18\times5/3 = 30$ for $m_\mu/m_\tau$, $18p = 18\times29/6 = 87$ for $m_e/m_\tau$).